 ANCHOR COMMUNITY INITIATIVE: A PROJECT TO END YOUTH AND YOUNG ADULT HOMELESSNESS

+The Anchor Community Initiative serves unaccompanied young people ages 12 - 24 who are experiencing homelessness.
 The Anchor Community Initiative is a project to end youth and young adult homelessness in four communities across Washington State by the end of 2022.
 Spokane County United Way partners with A Way Home Washington to help participating communities improve their data collection methods, advocate for legislative change, develop partnerships with systems and service providers, and implement projects that improve access to services and lead to equitable outcomes for all young people.
-Our approach is modeled after Build for Zero, a framework that has ended chronic and veteran homelessness in communities across the county.
+Our approach is modeled after Built for Zero, a framework that has ended chronic and veteran homelessness in communities across the country.

 Yes to Yes